Holidays

 May 16, 2025

-Lag BaOmer is a festive day celebrating the anniversary of the passing of the great sage and mystic Rabbi Shimon bar Yochai, author of the Zohar.
+Lag BaOmer honors the passing of the great sage and mystic Rabbi Shimon bar Yochai, author of the Zohar.
+As the first to publicly teach the mystical dimension of Torah known as Kabbalah, he revealed a great deal about the secrets of the Torah.
 It also commemorates the end of a plague that raged amongst the disciples of Rabbi Akiva.

 Shavuos